glouppe/info8010-deep-learning/outline.md

 - In HTML and in PDFs.
 - Posted online the day before the lesson (hopefully).

-Some lessons are partially adapted from "[EE-559 Deep Learning](https://fleuret.org/ee559)" by Francois Fleuret (EPFL).
+Some lessons are partially adapted from "[EE-559 Deep Learning](https://fleuret.org/ee559)" by Francois Fleuret at EPFL.

 .center.width-80[![](figures/outline/github.png)]